senlinms/evercam.java/README.md

 CameraShare cameraShare = CameraShare.get("cameraId","username");
 //Get the list of shares for a specified camera ArrayList<CameraShare> shareList = CameraShare.getByCamera("cameraId");
-//Fetch the list of shares currently granted to a user ArrayList<CameraShare> shareList = CameraShare.getByUser("username")

 //Delete an existing camera share by specifying user and camera CameraShare.delete("cameraId","username");